A new approach to the $SL_n$ spider: Mapping the spider to the spider of cobwebs

-\begin{proof} Assuming the map is well-defined, it is clearly not the zero map, since it takes the empty web to the empty cobweb, which is non-zero by Proposition~\ref{prop:1D}.
-Injectivity then follows from the fact that the $SL_n$ spider has no non-zero proper ideals.
+\begin{proof} For each web relation, replace each web with a state sum, then replace each state with a cobweb.
+We must show that the resulting equation follows from the cobweb relations.

-To prove that the map is well-defined, we check that it respects each of the web relations listed in Section~\ref{sec:web}.
-A set of {\em boundary data} on a relation is a way to assign a set to each of the strands on the boundary, where we assign the same set to every strand at any given position on the boundary.
-For all such boundary data, we replace each web by the sum of cobwebs over all states that are consistent with the boundary data.
-We then check that the left and right sides of the equation map to the same linear combination of cobwebs, up to the cobweb relations from Section~\ref{sec:cob}.
-We must do this for every relation, and every choice of boundary data that extends to at least one state on at least one web in the relation.
+Rather than calculate the entire state sum all at once, we will group terms according to their \emph{boundary data}.
+That is, for each way to assign sets to the endpoints on the boundary of the disk, we sum over states that assign sets to all strands in a way that agrees with the given sets at the endpoints.

-We will repeatedly find ourselves computing the cobweb corresponding to a state on a web.
-It is easiest to do this one pair of roots $\pm \alpha_{i,j}$ at a time.
-We check cases based on where $i$ and $j$ lie.
+For a given state, it is easiest to compute the resulting cobweb one pair of roots $\pm \alpha_{i,j}$ at a time.
+We check cases based on which of the sets that label the edges contain $i$, $j$, both, or neither.
 Cobweb strands with labels $\pm \alpha_{i,j}$ appear wherever a web strand was assigned a set that contains exactly one of $i$ and $j$.